Hajong ethnic religion: Festivals

 There are a number of Hindu and traditional festivals observed by the Hajong people.
 Pusnâ is a major harvest festival.
 A traditional festival is celebrated to honour the Bastu, Paabni and other group of deities.
 It is conducted by a Dyaoshi or Nungtang, a Hajong shaman.
 Bastu pujâ does not involve idol worship and is celebrated in a particular location outside the village premises.
 Another festival is called chormaga in Mymensingh and chorkhila in India.
 Chorkhila is celebrated during the month of October in South-West Garohills Districts of Meghalaya.
 During this festival, a group of young people go around from house to house in the village, or from village to village, playing music and performing folklores, sometimes stories from the Ramayana.
 The parties receive some rice or money in return for their performance.
 Since every person, young and old, comes out to watch the play, this is considered a chance to check out prospective brides and grooms.
 The Hajongs also celebrate their pre monsoon harvest festival known as 'Biswâ'.
 Kani pujâ, Kâtkâ pujâ, are also performed.

-Temporary altars are set up to pay homage to the deities of heaven and earth during wedding ceremonies.